In this article, we are going to talk about what is Blazor, we will compare Blazor Server vs Blazor WebAssembly and show

 Blazor Server vs Blazor WebAssembly

 To show the differences between these two application types, we are going to create both of them.

 The creation process is the same as for any other ASP.NET Core application.
-Let’s create a new Blazor App project first:
+We have to choose between the Blazor project type:

 For the first application, we are going to choose the Blazor Server App, and for the second, we are going to choose the Blazor WebAssembly App.